agrutter87/STMicro-Nucleo-L552ZE-Q/README.md

 # STMicro-Nucleo-L552ZE-Q

+Day 2, 10/2/2019:
+Since the last update, I've been periodically checking to see if the CubeIDE has an update that shows this part being supported.
+Today was one of those days, and I noticed it downloaded an update.
+Unfortunately, it is not yet supported by the CubeIDE project creator, but it has moved to "Active" production status.
+If I search by just the chip it shows the chip as "Evaluation" status.
+My guess is the software isn't ready on the framework scale yet.
+I'll check back after a while.

 Day 1, 7/22/2019:
 I received a board which was brought into work for a demo for a customer.
 After the demo was completed, I received the board to bring home or shelf.